When I ask a candidate the “sell me something” interview question, this is how it typically goes.

 - Awkward silence forces me to switch to a different question.

-- The candidate figures out that selling has no correlation with product features, and everything to do with my needs.
+- The candidate learns that selling has no correlation with product features, and everything to do with my needs.

-If you have interviewed with me, chances are good that you have attempted to sell something to me.
+If you have interviewed with me, chances are good that you have been asked the “sell me something” interview questions.
 Perhaps, it was your pen.
 I might have asked you to sell me your necktie or the stapler on my desk.

 I have listened to over 500 answers to this question.
 I have a good sense of the type of answers that correlate to great employees.
 In this post, I share what I am looking for and the reason I love this question.